sunil-aws-86/amazon-bedrock-agentcore-samples/02-use-cases/05-Device-Management-System/README.md

 ### 5. Create Gateway Target

-After deploying the Lambda function, create a gateway target to expose the function as an MCP server:
+After deploying the Lambda function, create a gateway target to expose the Lambdafunction as targets:

 ```bash
 python device-management-target.py